Dear Contractor

 ACTION

-• Review the information provided above and share with relevant members of the pharmacy team.
+Contractors may wish to note the information on the NICPLD website and share with relevant members of the pharmacy team including:

 Kind regards